velajua/pytest_maker/README.md

 ```

 ### Usage
-To use the test generator, create a YAML file with test cases and pass the name of the Python module to test as a command line argument when running the pytest_maker.py script:
+To use the test generator, create a YAML file with test cases and pass the name of the Python module to test as a command line argument when running the `pytest_maker.py` script:

 ```python
 python pytest_maker.py my_module
 ```

-This will generate a test_my_module.py file with pytest test functions.
+This will generate a `test_my_module.py` file with pytest test functions.

 ### Example
-As an example, let's say we have a module called my_module with the following functions:
+As an example, let's say we have a module called `my_module.py` with the following functions:

 ```python
 def add(x, y):